|World leader in application of government e-Health services and solutions.

-Today 95% of data generated by doctors and hospitals is digitised.
-Unified health records including x-rays are available countrywide and prescriptions collectable on-demand utilising electronic ID.
-Patients, who own and can view their data at all times, benefit from convenience and trust; healthcare professionals are empowered to make informed decisions and the state saves significant resources.
+Today 99% of data generated by doctors and hospitals is digitised.
+Unified health records, including x-rays, are available countrywide and prescriptions collectable on-demand utilising electronic ID.
+Patients, who own and can view their data at all times, benefit from convenience and trust; healthcare professionals are empowered to make informed decisions, and the state saves significant resources.

 Government is one element of a wider e-Health ecosystem.
 In academia, where Estonia ranks number 3 globally for the teaching of science, several universities and hospitals support research, clinical trials and applied care.
 Cluster organisations exist for connected health and cell therapy, Estonia being one of the few countries in the world possessing a genome database.

-In the future, Estonia’s ability to combine multiple disciplines and technologies, supported by enabling infrastructure and policy making, will significantly increase R&D in areas such as genetics, biotechnology and patient self-treatment.
+In the future, Estonia’s ability to combine multiple disciplines and technologies, supported by enabling infrastructure and policy-making, will significantly increase R&D in areas such as genetics, biotechnology and patient self-treatment.
+There are two universities of applied sciences, which are related to R&D activities in the field, eight research centres, including centres of excellence and more than 170 research projects ongoing.

 With world-class expertise and an advanced platform within the EU regulatory framework, Estonia is the ideal location to research, develop and manage e-Health solutions.